Photon-axion mixing and ultra-high-energy cosmic rays from BL Lac type objects -- Shining light through the Universe: Discussion and conclusions

 Clearly, more data is needed to show whether or not this correlation has occurred by chance, both cosmic ray data and data on the arrival of TeV photons from cosmological sources will help to add support to or rule out this hypothesis.

-It has been suggested that the existence of such an axion like particle would also help explain some other astrophysical conundrums such as the white dwarf luminosity function~\cite{wd} and large-scale correlations which may exist in the polarization of quasars, e.g.~\cite{Polaris:axion}.
+It has been suggested that the existence of a light axion-like particle would also help explain some other astrophysical conundrums such as the white dwarf luminosity function~\cite{wd}.

-Finally it is appropriate to re-iterate that the parameters of interest for this effect suggest a weak coupling for the axion, but not so weak that it cannot be probed by experiments such as CAST.
-The low mass required to ensure that one is in the region of maximal mixing means that such an axion should be able to be ruled out or confirmed by CAST as it continues to take data.
+Finally it is appropriate to re-iterate that the parameters of interest for this effect suggest a weak coupling for the axion, but not so weak that it cannot be probed by experiments such as CAST~\cite{CAST2008} or the new generation axion helioscope~\cite{NGAH}.
+The low mass required to ensure that one is in the region of maximal mixing means that such an axion should be able to be ruled out or confirmed by one of these experiments.

-We are grateful for discussions with V.~Rubakov and I.~Tkachev.
-This work was supported in part by the grants RFBR 07-02-00820 and NS-1616.2008.2 (ST).
+We are grateful for discussions with O.~Kalashev, G.~Rubtsov, V.~Rubakov, D.~Semikoz, P.~Tinyakov and I.~Tkachev.
+We thank D.~Krotov and G.~Rubtsov for their help in obtaining the full text of Ref.~\cite{Toll} and N.~Mikheev for bringing Ref.~\cite{Ritus} to our attention.
+This work was supported in part by the grants RFBR 10-02-01406, 11-02-01528 and FASI 02.740.11.0244, by the grant of the President of the Russian Federation NS-5525.2010.2 and by the Dynasty foundation (ST).